SabrinaSofian05/GuessingGuessing/README.md

 - Word Database: A comprehensive collection of words that the player will need to guess.
 The words can be organized into categories or levels, providing variety and difficulty progression.

-- Clues and Hints: The game should provide clues or hints to assist the player in guessing the word.
+- Clues and Hints: The game provides hints to assist the player in guessing the word.
 These clues are in the form of the theme of the special word.

-- Time Constraints: Some guess word games incorporate time limits, adding a sense of urgency and excitement to the gameplay.
-Players may be rewarded for guessing the word within a certain time frame.

 - Limited Guesses: To make the game more challenging, players may have a limited number of guesses to correctly identify the word.
 This encourages strategic thinking and careful consideration of the available information.